The Ultimate Guide to Hiring Virtual Assistants in 2025

 • Provides backup assistants

-The model is ideal for those that don't want to manage another employee and can't or don't want to take the time to train and onboard a virtual assistant.
-The model also offers scalability—it's relatively easy to add more assistants as needed, usually in the form of an already-trained backup.
+The model is ideal for those who don't want to manage another employee and can't or don't want to take the time to train and onboard a virtual assistant.
+It also offers scalability—adding more assistants as needed is relatively easy, usually as an already-trained backup.

-Managed VA services typically work on a monthly retainer where you pay for a certain number of hours per month.
-They are not ideal for occasional projects like a quarterly report or creative projects requiring fresh design, writing projects, or graphic design-intensive projects.
+Managed VA services typically work on a monthly retainer where you pay for a certain number of monthly hours.
+They are not ideal for occasional projects like a quarterly report or creative projects requiring fresh design, writing, or graphic design-intensive projects.

 Hire Virtual Assistants to Provide Productivity and Efficiency

-If you’ve reached a point in your business where growth is limited by the time you can spend on moving the business forward, it is probably time to consider hiring a virtual assistant.
+If you’ve reached a point in your business where growth is limited by the time you can spend moving it forward, you should probably consider hiring a virtual assistant.

-Virtual assistants can be a cost-effective way to do this, increasing productivity by giving you and your team time back in the day, and increasing the efficiency of work by enabling greater focus on growth (not to mention the countless other benefits of hiring a VA).
+Virtual assistants can be a cost-effective way to do this.
+They can increase productivity by giving you and your team time back in the day and efficiency by enabling greater focus on growth.
+(Not to mention the countless other benefits of hiring a VA.)

 With some 25,000 virtual assistant services to choose from, finding the right assistant and the right service model can be daunting!